maximilianh/crisporWebsite/manual/manual.md

 does not lead to a random distribution of small deletions, but that due to microhomology around the cut site, certain deletions are favored, depending on their flanking DNA sequences.
-You can click on this score to show what the predicted deletions are, in order of their microhomology score.
-We know of at least one case where it was impossible to obtain a gene knock-out with a specific guide because all deletions were in-frame (T. Momose, unpublished data).
+You can click on this score to show what the predicted deletions are, in order of their predicted microhomology.
+We know of at least one case where it was impossible to obtain a gene knock-out with a specific guide because all deletions seen after sequencing were always in-frame (T. Momose, unpublished data).
 The higher the out-of-frame score, the more deletions have a length that is not a multiple of three, see [Bae et al.](http://www.nature.com/nmeth/journal/v11/n7/full/nmeth.3015.html).

 Column 6 - off-target mismatch counts: the number of possible off-targets in